ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 - Cardboard Box, Quantum Recombobulator, and Lemurian's Claw now work on tier-2 category chests.
 - Slightly improved the icons for Artifact of Reconfiguration.
 - Backend: Some of the CommonCode file has been split into separate files.

-**3.9.1**

-- Fixed Scavenger's Rucksack (equipment slot swapping), RC Controller (ping AI override), and Nautilus Protocol (ping detonation) not working for clients in multiplayer.
-- Fixed En Passant VFX not appearing for clients in multiplayer.
-- Due to difficulty of netcode implementation, RC Controller and Nautilus Protocol are no longer able to suppress vanilla ping behavior.